-The examination committee will conduct the final examination orally.
-The defense consists of a seminar of 40-50 minutes, is generally open to the public unless otherwise specified, and is followed by an oral examination by the committee.
+Epidemiology Graduate Programs | 2024 - 2025 Student and Advisor Handbook seminar of 40-50 minutes, is generally open to the public unless otherwise specified, and is followed by an oral examination by the committee.
 All members of the committee must be present for the examination.
-One member, but not the chairperson or the student, may participate by interactive video.
 Below is a list of the possible outcomes: